Learning to live with Lyme Disease

 I learned to enjoy running and any form of exercise for what it is – an opportunity to feel alive… the wind in your hair, the rain on your face… Running in particular seems to clear my head by allowing me to just be in the moment – cheesy as that sounds!
 The first time back was a very simple 1km run.
 I’ll never forget the joy of just trotting along outside for the first time in about 15 months, some light rain on my face and massive smile 🙂

 Anything involving full concentration continues to take it’s toll on me.
 So PhD reading and writing has had to go on hold for almost 2 years now!
-Previously earmarked for promotion on several occasions this has had a direct impact on my career.
+Previously earmarked for get tramadol online no prescription promotion on several occasions this has had a direct impact on my career.
 But I know that won’t be forever and I’ll deal with what I can control.

 I regularly deal with internal conflict.
 E.g. feeling good, then feeling awful; promotion being extremely important one day, far less so the next; content not to study, frustrated at my inability to complete PhD, active one week, not the next.
 For this I’ve found The Chimp Paradox by Steve Peters invaluable.